iterative/dvc.org/content/docs/use-cases/model-registry.md

 Model catalogs give your team key collaborative capabilities:

-- Store, organize, and track the [versions] of different models effectively.
+- Collect, organize, and track the [versions] of different models effectively.
 - Full data provenance and lineage trails guarantee that your modeling is reproducible.
-- Share and control access to any data artifact, from early-stage [experiment] results to production-ready models.
+- Store and present your model artifacts, from early-stage [experiment] results to production-ready models.
 - Save performance [metrics and plots] to quickly evaluate and compare models.
 - An interface to access specific model versions from other systems (e.g. for CI/CD)